WalkingPal/walking-pal-web/.docs/PROJECT-STRUCTURE.md

 # Project File Stucture

+This ASCII tree represents the Project Stucture.
+Read through the comments to know about the Project Stucture.

 ```sh
 .
 ├── .docs #contains all markdown files and assets used to write the documentation files.